How long should children be in a car seat? In seat belts?

 Yes, the Convertible and 3-in-1 car seats have higher height and weight limits for the rear-facing position, thus allowing your child to stay rear-facing for a longer period of time.

-Yes, there are several guidelines, please see below:
+Yes, there are several recommendations for the safety of your child that go beyond state law, please see below:

 1 to 3 year old children: